If that is the case, you are now thinking of diseases that probably cause the most deaths today , even though they are preventable.

 Chronic inflammation causes long-term damage to the body over a longer period of time.

 Food allergies and autoimmune diseases can develop if the body suddenly attacks harmless nutrients or itself.
 The organs are chronically exposed to a state of war.
 In the long run, they are weakened to such an extent that other diseases begin.

-- Researchers have found that fat cells constantly release small amounts of immune signaling molecules.
-Without a target, body tissues are damaged by the immune system5.
+Researches have found that fat cells constantly release small amounts of immune signaling molecules.
+Without a target, body tissues are damaged by the immune system .

-The Western Diet changes the composition of microorganisms in your intestines.
+The Western Diet changes the composition of microorganisms in your intestines .
 However, the function of the immune system depends on the metabolic products of these bacteria.
-The slightest change causes an imbalance and the function of the immune system can become pathological2.
+The slightest change causes an imbalance and the function of the immune system can become pathological .

 An anti-inflammatory lifestyle and targeted prevention is usually the best remedy against this diffuse illness!